 14. Hudson Valley Community College

 The Dental Hygiene Department of Hudson Valley Community College offers a dental assistant certificate online, ideal for individuals who wish to enter the workforce immediately following graduation.
 Program courses satisfy all New York State requirements for aspiring licensed registered dental assistants, and students can complete the entire program in as little as one year.

 Program applicants must possess current CPR certification.
 Upon acceptance, students complete 27 credits in courses designed to introduce them to the dental industry and workplace expectations.
 Major course subjects covered include dental anatomy and embryology, dental assisting radiology, dental office procedures, and oral hygiene education and nutrition.
 Students also complete two clinical experiences -- one per semester -- totaling 225 on-site hours of observation, practice, and evaluation in a dental office.

-Hudson Valley Community College is regionally accredited by the Middle States Commission on Higher Education.
+Hudson Valley Community College is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 15. Texarkana College

 Earning a dental assistant certificate online prepares students for entry-level work in one of the fastest-growing fields in the nation.
 A partnership between Texarkana College and Health Ed Today brings students access to an interactive, self-paced online program with 50 hours of instruction in clinical and administrative dental assisting.
 No on-site components are required to graduate.